-A request for this match report was from good old Al Pal Wright herself, 'I'm leaving so I hope I feature heavily in the report'- basically Alice Wright please don't go.
+A request for this match report came from good old Al-Pal Wright herself: 'I'm leaving so I hope I feature heavily in the report.'
+Basically, Alice Wright - please don't go.
 It just won't be the same without you.
-I bet Alice Walker wouldn't have abandoned ship half way through the season.
+I bet Alice Walker wouldn't have abandoned ship halfway through the season.

 The match was a bit of a tough one, physically and mentally.
 The Pelicans gave us a good fight and we tried hard to get that silly wee ball into that silly wee goal.
 But it just wouldn't happen.
-The first half was nil all, a few tumbles - unprovoked but amusingly dramatic Alice H and Flo winning the oscars in that category.
+The first half was nil-all, with a few tumbles - unprovoked but amusingly dramatic - from Alice H and Flo winning the Oscars in that category.

-Katie 'it's so annoying' Gibson on the other hand was uncontested for winning the VMA and LOM for 'best female artist' from amongst the south side.
-We expect her debut album 'blackout rage' to hit the shelves just in time for Christmas 2019, 'angry fist' dance move not included.
-Her musical talents were not wasted however as I reckon they pushed the girls on to get their 1 -0 win over the Pelicans.
+Katie 'It's So Annoying' Gibson on the other hand was uncontested in winning the VMA and LoM for 'Best Female Artist' from amongst the South side.
+We expect her debut album 'Blackout Rage' to hit the shelves just in time for Christmas 2019, 'Angry Fist' dance move not included.
+Her musical talents were not wasted however, as I reckon they pushed the girls on to get their one-nil win over the Pelicans.

 We assembled in the changing rooms, discussed tactics, came up with a master plan and had a whole team discussion as to whether it was cold enough for a skin.

-We did as Paul said and the second half came with 5 more goals.
-The defensive line of Ellie, H, Nic, Jenny and Lauren held the back to shutdown each of St Ives’ breaks to keep a clean sheet.
+We did as Paul said and the second half came with five more goals.
+The defensive line of Ellie, H, Nic, Jenny and Lauren held the back to shutdown each of St Ives’s breaks and keep a clean sheet.
 Louise’s only touch of the ball was collecting it from the corner after it went off.
-Our fourth goal came from a shot in by Jess which I deflected on the reverse through the keepers legs.
-The fifth was another combination of Jenny taking the ball around 4 players and crossing it to Hannah to tap in.
-The sixth came from Dani who pushed the ball past the keeper.
+Our fourth goal came from a shot in by Jess which I deflected on the reverse through the keeper’s legs.
+The fifth was another combination of Jenny taking the ball around four players and crossing it for Hannah to tap in.
+The sixth came from Dani, who pushed the ball past the keeper.
 Goal number seven was from another drive by the midfield, a cross in, a bit of a scramble and a slap by me into the goal.
-Rebecca rounded off the scoring after being set up by Hannah to make it eight nil.
+Rebecca rounded off the scoring after being set up by Hannah to make it eight-nil.

 We put in a strong performance and the score reflects it.
 Jenny won Man of the Match for her distribution and hard work in the middle.
 Jess had two Lemon votes for a particularly dramatic fall (flailing legs and all), but the overall Lemon was me, as a result of a number of errors.
 The first of which was arriving hungover, the second was trying to kick the ball in to the goal instead of using my stick and the third was losing control of my stick and throwing it across the pitch after trying to make an abysmal tackle.

-The team headed off for an early start in Bury, to face their closest opposition in the league.
-The early rise appeared a little too early for Charlotte who forgot her stick bag in the excitement to get to the pitch on time.
-However, with the rest of the team raring to go, they roared onto the pitch and got off to a strong start.
+The team headed off for an early start in Bury, to face their closest opponents in the league.
+The early rise appeared a little too early for Charlotte, who forgot her stick bag in the excitement to get to the pitch on time.
+However, with the rest of the team raring to go we roared onto the pitch and got off to a strong start.

-The post match excitement led Charlotte to have a second forgetful moment of the day, leaving her phone at teas, therefore securing herself LOM status.
+The post-match excitement led Charlotte to have her second forgetful moment of the day, leaving her phone at teas, therefore securing herself LoM status.

-The weekend really started post training on Thursday night with a trip to the pub and the creation of Bhavs Babes a collaborative spotify playlist featuring all the cheesiest tunes.
-On request I spent my Friday lunch break buying any variation of percy pigs that were in the hospital (4 bags would be enough right?)
-While Harriets Saturday started with a trip to argos to get a portable Bluetooth speaker, my day started with bacon rolls - therefore saving everyone from my poached egg predictions again (which were just a week early).
-On arrival to Long Road Harriet very excitedly got out the world’s biggest portable speaker which on closer inspection we discovered it was in fact a bluetooth speaker but definitely not portable.
-Therefore winning her joint LOM.
+The weekend really started post-training on Thursday night with a trip to the pub and the creation of Bhav’s Babes - a collaborative Spotify playlist featuring all the cheesiest tunes.
+On request, I spent my Friday lunch break buying any variation of Percy Pigs that were in the hospital (four bags would be enough, right?)
+While Harriet’s Saturday started with a trip to Argos to buy a portable Bluetooth speaker, my day started with bacon rolls - therefore saving everyone from my poached egg predictions again (which were just a week early).
+On meeting at Long Road Harriet very excitedly got out the world’s biggest portable speaker, which on closer inspection we discovered was in fact a bluetooth speaker but definitely not portable - therefore winning her joint LoM.

-We arrived to Stevenage full of energy and excitement and with about an hour to warm up.
-We took carpool karaoke (obviously to the best playlist going) from the car to the pitch with some interesting moves (the boomerangs that didn’t make it onto insta speak for themselves).
-The game started strong with some really good play from both teams, but South’s communication and drive and the buzz from Jess’ first goal keep spirits high along with the continued singing and chants from the side lines.
+We arrived at Stevenage full of energy and excitement and with about an hour to warm up.
+We took carpool karaoke (obviously to the best playlist going) from the car to the pitch with some interesting moves (the boomerangs that didn’t make it on to Insta speak for themselves).
+The game started strongly with some really good play from both teams, but South’s communication and drive and the buzz from Jess’s first goal keep spirits high, along with the continued singing and chants from the side lines.
 Stevenage made some good breaks but Ginny, Katie, Eloise and Lydia were always there to stop them.
-The second goal scored by Tess who seems to have found a new position going from defence to forward.
+The second goal was scored by Tess, who seems to have found a new position going from defence to forward.

-With a quick halftime talk, 4 bags of Percy pigs and oranges we were well fuelled for the second half.
-We started strong fired up from the Percy pigs and with a win in sight we weren’t about to calm down but nor were Stevenage.
-I narrowly avoided a head injury with my crazy quick reactions taking a stick to the shoulder, my biggest achievement of the season was not crying on the pitch (apparently you can’t vote yourself MOM for this).
+With a quick half time talk, four bags of Percy pigs as well as oranges, we were well fuelled for the second half.
+We started strong, fired up from the Percy pigs, and with a win in sight we weren’t about to calm down but nor were Stevenage.
+I narrowly avoided a head injury with my crazy quick reactions taking a stick to the shoulder instead.
+My biggest achievement of the season was not crying on the pitch (apparently you can’t vote yourself MoM for this).
 Everyone is now getting daily updates on my arm whether they like it or not.
 Sorry not sorry.
-Don’t remember much after this as was still focusing on keeping my tears inside but Jess scored another goal with some great passes from the mids.
-Ending the game 3-1 to us, a very excited, sugar hyped, and slightly injured team.
-We proceeded to a very lovely teas in which my tears finally spilled over resulting in votes for LOM.
+Don’t remember much after this as was still focusing on keeping my tears inside but Jess scored another goal with some great passes from the mids, ending the game 3-1 to us: a very excited, sugar-hyped, and slightly injured team.
+We proceeded to a very lovely teas in which my tears finally spilled over, resulting in votes for LoM.

-A special thank you to Rob for being the timer/phone holder/boomerang taker/Harriets MOM (therefore winning her more LOM votes).
-Apparently you can’t vote for yourself or significant other for MOM, therefore ending with us as joint LOM.
+A special thank you to Rob for being the timer/phone holder/boomerang taker/Harriet’s MoM (therefore winning her more LoM votes).
+Apparently you can’t vote for yourself or your significant other as MoM, therefore ending with us as joint LoM.